We are dedicated to sharing one of the greatest art collections in the world, with the world.

 In addition to our short-term loans to exhibitions, some of our paintings are also on long-term loan to venues across London.

-Dulwich Picture Gallery has over fifty paintings on loan to Strawberry Hill House, Twickenham, the former home of the writer, antiquarian and politician, Horace Walpole (1717–1797).
+Dulwich Picture Gallery has paintings on long-term loan to Strawberry Hill House, Twickenham, the former home of the writer, antiquarian and politician, Horace Walpole (1717–1797).
 Strawberry Hill Trust has recreated the effect of Walpole’s original collection, through both acquisitions and long-term loans; using the catalogue Walpole wrote for his own collection in 1774 as a guide.